chinapedia/wikipedia.abstract.en/Page/Aloe.md

-Split_Aloe.jpgs, such as this aloe, store water in their enlarged fleshy leaves, stems, or roots, as shown in this split aloe leaf.
-This allows them to survive in arid environments.]]
-Aloe_vossii_-_plant_(aka).jpg_]] Aloe_rubroviolacea2.jpg_]] _ALOE_ ( , ), also written _Aloë_, is a genus containing over 500 species of flowering succulent plants.[1]
+s, such as this aloe, store water in their enlarged fleshy leaves, stems, or roots, as shown in this split aloe leaf.
+This allows them to survive in arid environments.]] _]] _]] _ALOE_ ( , ), also written _Aloë_, is a genus containing over 500 species of flowering succulent plants.[1]
 The most widely known species is _Aloe vera_, or "true aloe", so called because it is cultivated as the standard source of so-called "aloe vera" for assorted pharmaceutical purposes.[2]
 Other species, such as _Aloe ferox_, also are cultivated or harvested from the wild for similar applications.

 The APG IV system (2016) places the genus in the family Asphodelaceae, subfamily Asphodeloideae.
 Within the subfamily it may be placed in the tribe Aloeae.[3]
 In the past, it has been assigned to the family Aloaceae (now included in the Asphodeloidae) or to a broadly circumscribed family Liliaceae (the lily family).
 The plant _Agave americana_, which is sometimes called "American aloe", belongs to the Asparagaceae, a different family.